lehh/nestjs-soap/README.md

 ### SoapModuleOptions
-`name`: The unique client name for class injection
+`name`: The unique client name for class injection.

 `uri`: The SOAP service uri.

+`clientOptions`: The soap client options as in [soap repository](https://www.npmjs.com/package/soap#options) .